desulaid/scalehook/README.md

 # scalehook
 Welcome!
 I'm glad you came here.
 I hope that my new library will be very useful for your project.
-So, this is an hooking library that works on any platform.
+This is a hooking library that works on any platform.
 If you are really interested in this, then we can continue. <br></br>

 The main advantages of this library:
 1. Works on any platform